dan-t/cabal-cargs/README.md

 * hdevtools
 * pure

-`pure` prints the values like they are present in the cabal files and is mostly only useful in conjunction with `--only` to get the value of one cabal field.
+`pure` prints the values like they are present in the cabal file and is mostly only useful in conjunction with `--only` to get the value of one cabal field.

 Installation
 ============

-It's recommended to build `cabal-cargs` in a `cabal sanbox` with: `cabal install cabal-cargs`.
+It's recommended to build `cabal-cargs` in a `cabal sandbox` with: `cabal install cabal-cargs`.